 Note that regular-sized drinks DO come with free refills, but only during an allotted time, such as one free refill per hour.
 The cups are all scanned and you must scan your cup to see if you are due for a free refill.
 If you’re not, the drink won’t dispense out.

 Each room, even the most basic of basic, has a mini fridge.
-With the notable exception of the Poconos location, almost all locations also have in-room microwaves (which can be used for everything except popcorn).
-So if you can stomach microwave meals, that’s another way to save money at Great Wolf Lodge.
+Most locations also have in-room microwaves (which can be used for everything except popcorn).
+So if you can stomach microwave meals, that's another way to save money at Great Wolf Lodge.
+To help you plan your trip, here are the locations that do not have a microwave in the suites, but in their common area:

 But if you can’t stomach those microwave meals, go off resort.
 There are no reentry fees, so you’re good to leave the theme park and come back with no issue.